Latest News & Articles

 Despite the extra work and cost, we believe that it is very important to have safeguards in place to ensure biocidal products can be used without causing harm to people, the environment or wildlife.
 We also believe the BPR will help eliminate false claims made by some companies on labels and on literature, in particular with regards to bactericidal properties.

-You can find out more about BPR via the HSE website http://www.hse.gov.uk/biocides/eu-bpr/ or you can contact Evans Vanodine.
+You can find out more about GB BPR via the HSE website https://www.hse.gov.uk/biocides/

 Return to Latest News